906 total views, 3 views today

 The idea is that vlogs are like reality TV.
 However, you may not like everyone’s content.
 That’s fine.
-Just scroll through the YouTube and keep looking at the featured channels on the YouTube channel’s homepage.
+Just scroll through YouTube and keep looking at the featured channels on the YouTube channel’s homepage.
 You’ll find a bunch of them.

 What’s the point?

 The point is that you’ll find those vloggers talking to the camera and sharing their real-life stuff.
-You, being a blogger, could learn that how they’re speaking and expressing themselves, especially if English isn’t your first language.
+You, being a blogger, could learn how they’re speaking and expressing themselves, especially if English isn’t your first language.
 I learned a lot from watching vlogs.